Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 Create An API Key

-Create an API key in the Sendrealm dashboard before creating the client.
-Store it in your secret manager or environment variables.
+Create an API key in the Sendrealm dashboard and store it in your secret manager or environment variables.

 See API Keys for dashboard setup.